Skip to Main Content

 Project Reads

-Project Reads provides individual tutoring to K-3 students in Allen County to help develop and improve their literacy skills.
-The main focus of PR is bringing kindergarten through third-grade students to grade-level reading to increase the likelihood of high school graduation and future academic success.
-Project Reads fosters a love of reading among participants through appropriate, leveled, positive reading experiences by providing remedial weekly mentoring so students are not behind when they enter the fourth grade.
+Project Reads (PR) provides individual tutoring to K–3 students in Allen County to help them develop and strengthen their literacy skills.
+The program’s primary goal is to bring students up to grade-level reading by third grade, increasing their chances of high school graduation and long-term academic success.
+Through weekly remedial mentoring and engaging, leveled reading experiences, Project Reads fosters a love of reading and ensures students are better prepared for fourth grade.

 Volunteer Today